Wednesdayw/songsSooshHates/README.md

 # songsSooshHates

-Soosh is my dog Sushi.
+Soosh is my dog Sushi 🐕
+This is just a repo to save samples of music when I'm playing around with Sonic-Pi 🎵